 - Remember to pack tissues, hand sanitizer, flush-able wipes and moist towelettes as sometimes portable potties are your only bathroom option.

-- Make sure you travel with a market tote or bag that will be comfortable yet sturdy enough to hold your treasures.
+- Make sure you travel with a market tote, bag or wagon that will be comfortable yet sturdy enough to hold your treasures.

 - Be sure to pack paper and bubble wrap for small items and blankets to protect larger items.

 - Finally, cash is king!
-Vendors are starting a much better job at accepting credit cards but for the most part, they still prefer cash.
+Vendors are slowly starting to accept credit cards but for the most part, they still prefer cash.

-I can’t say we buy things at every yard sale or outdoor event, but the hunt is definitely what keeps us going back month after month.
-It’s so much fun!
+I can’t say we buy something at every yard sale or outdoor event, but the hunt is definitely what keeps us going back month after month.